 In particular, the Relationship Program, which initially began in 2010, allows us to focus on the areas that are of importance to customers, with the ability to track and measure our performance in these areas over time.
-Quarterly questionnaires are sent to customers over a 2-year rolling cycle.
+Quarterly questionnaires are usually sent to customers over a 2-year rolling cycle, during FY20 the Quarter 4 (Q4) questionnaire was delayed due to Covid-19 interruptions, the Q4 questionnaire will be reallocated to contacts that would have been invited in subsequent survey waves in FY21, so no customer contacts are missed within the 2-year rolling cycle.

 The questionnaires measure customers' perceptions of the level of partnership they have with the Brambles Group, the factors driving their loyalty and identifies the areas in which we can enhance their overall customer experience.
 Key benefits achieved through the quarterly 2-year rolling frequency are the access to more frequent trend data and the increase in our responsiveness to changes in customer attitudes, whilst not increasing the overall customer surveying burden.